KinnariTamhane/my-contacts/README.md

+## API Created in Express

 A backend project to store, access, and manipulate contacts with full user authentication, built using Node.js, Express.js, and MongoDB.

 This RESTful API allows users to register, log in, and securely manage their personal contact list.

-Features
+## ✨ Features

-(1) User Authentication and Authorization
+- User Authentication and Authorization
-(2) JWT-based authentication
+- JWT-based authentication
-(3) Password hashing with bcrypt
+- Password hashing with bcrypt
-(4) Contact Management
+- Contact Management
-(5) Create, Read, Update, and Delete (CRUD) operations (6) Contacts are private and user-specific
+- Create, Read, Update, and Delete (CRUD) operations
+- Contacts are private and user-specific
-(7) RESTful API Endpoints
+- RESTful API Endpoints
-(8) Follows REST conventions with clear route structure (9) Modular Code Structure
+- Follows REST conventions with clear route structure
+- Modular Code Structure
-(10) Organized by routes, controllers, middleware, and models (11) Validation and Error Handling
+- Organized by routes, controllers, middleware, and models
+- Validation and Error Handling
-(12) Request validation with meaningful error messages
+- Request validation with meaningful error messages

-Technologies
+## 🛠 Tech Stack

 - Node.js – JavaScript runtime for server-side development,
 - Express.js – Web framework for routing and middleware,